 28.4 Bereavement

 Upon request, an employee will be granted up to five (5) paid days for each occurrence for making arrangements, traveling to and attending a funeral or memorial service, or handling related estate business for the death of a family member as defined in the following list.
-With the approval of the supervisor, employees may take sick leave or leave without pay for an additional five (5) days of bereavement leave.
-Family member is defined for this purpose as parent, step parent, sister, brother, spouse, mother-in-law, father-in-law, grandparent, grandchild, son, daughter, stepchild, a child in the custody of and residing in the home of an employee, domestic partner, and corresponding relatives of employee’s spouse or domestic partner.
+With the approval of the supervisor, employees may take sick leave or leave without pay for an additional five (5) days of bereavement leave in accordance with Article 45.
+Family member is defined for this purpose as, parent, step-parent, sibling, parent-in-law, spouse, registered domestic partner, grandparent, grandchild, child, foster child, stepchild, a child in the custody of and residing in the home of an employee, domestic partner, and corresponding relatives of employee’s spouse or domestic partner.
 For purposes of this section, “domestic partners” are defined as persons who reside in the same home who have reciprocal duties to and do provide financial and/or emotional support for one another.

-Employees may take up to two (2) days of sick leave or leave without pay for bereavement leave for the death of a family member not listed above.
+Employees may take up to two (2) days of sick leave or leave without pay for bereavement leave for the death of a family member not defined in 28.4, close personal friend, colleague, or neighbor.

 28.5 Suspended Operations/Emergency Closure/Inclement Weather

+.

-Employees will be granted paid leave for emergency closure/inclement weather in accordance with University policy.
+Employees will be granted paid leave for emergency closure/inclement weather in accordance with University Policy 2-10-160.

+28.5.1.
+Overtime eligible staff may choose to make up leave hours submitted during a suspended operations event within 45 calendar days of the event.
+Hours a full-time employee elects to make up will earn compensatory time, at the rate of 1.5 hours for each hour the employee chooses to work.
+The hours part-time employees choose to make up will be compensated at the employee’s regular rate of pay at the time the hours are worked.
+Make up hours shall not apply where Personal Holiday or Union Personal Leave days were used during the closure.

 ARTICLE 29 - NONDISCRIMINATION AND AFFIRMATIVE ACTION